chengfzy/PythonStudy/README.md

 1. compress_code: script to compress code with same structure
 1. stock: to monitor the stock price in terminal
 1. stock_cost_calculate: calculate the cost and profile of stock
+1. `read_pdf.py`: Try to decrypt pdf file with password

 ### math
 1. line_fitting: 3D line fitting using SVD and optimization method